 During my degree, my teacher and researcher Melise accepted me to work in her lab, with a focus on OpenData.
 I started to research OpenData at the time to suggest a recreation of the Brazilian Open Data Portal (dados.gov.br).
-I never was an academic person, and soon I left the research program and started my intern program to recreate and rewrite the dados.gov.br.
+I never was an academic person, and soon I left the research program and started my intern program to recreate and rewrite dados.gov.br.

-Later on, Jonas and Flavio joined the team, and we worked not only with dados.gov.br but with other projects from Rio of Janeiro startups with a focus on solutions for cities and public policies.
+Later on, Jonas and Flavio joined the team, and we worked not only on dados.gov.br but with other projects from Rio of Janeiro startups with a focus on solutions for cities and public policies.

 That period was pretty awesome.
-I've learned how containers work, how to code in Python, how to create more advanced solutions in JS, and, the most important thing, I've learned how to work in group and respect people.
+I've learned how containers work, how to code in Python, how to create more advanced solutions in JS, and, most important thing, I've learned how to work in a group and respect people.

 I become a consultant (2018 - 2019)

 A few months before I get my bachelor's degree, I started to give a consultant for some startups in my city (Itajubá - MG).
-One of them was the B2ML, the bigger software house in the region.
+One of them was B2ML, the biggest software house in the region.
 I didn't have a specific task.
-The CEO Bernardo trusted in me to help the teams and do whatever I want to improve the quality and performance of the people that were working there.
+The CEO Bernardo trusted me to help the teams and do whatever I want to improve the quality and performance of the people that were working there.

 I received feedback that I was very well during the interview process, and a few weeks later, I started my job there.
 But a few more weeks later, everything went wrong too fast.
-For the moment, the company needed someone who knew Google Cloud Platform, Logstash, Ansible, integration with some custom vault made by the team, and I couldn't learn those many things in less than ten weeks.
+For the moment, the company needed someone who knew Google Cloud Platform, Logstash, Ansible, and integration with some custom vaults made by the team, and I couldn't learn those many things in less than ten weeks.

 Ah, now I know that "bunda" means jacket in Czech.